brooksbenson/eloquent-js/chapter03/chapter3-notes.md

 ### return

 A return statement determines the value that a function returns.
 When control comes across such a statement, it immediately jumps out of the function body and gives the return value to the code that called the function.
 A return keyword without a following expression returns undefined.

 ## Scope

 Scope refers to the bindings that are visible at any point in a program.
-Bindings that are defined as parameters or within a function body cannot be accessed by code outside of the function, so function expressions are said to create their own *scope*.
+Parameters or bindings defined within a function body cannot be accessed by code outside of the function, so function expressions are said to create their own *scope*.

 ### Block scope